Slovene Home Guard

 The Guard had close links with Slovenian right-wing anti-Communist political parties and organizations, which provided most of the membership, receiving assistance from the Germans rather than providing assistance to them.
 In the Slovenian Littoral, a similar but much smaller unit, called the Slovenian National Defense Corps (Slovensko narodno varnostni zbor, Slowenisches Nationales Schutzkorps), more commonly known as the Littoral Home Guard (Primorsko domobranstvo) was ideologically and organizationally linked to the SD.
 An even smaller Upper Carniolan Self-Defense (Gorenjska samozaščita, Oberkrainer Landschutz), also known as the Upper Carniolan Home Guard (Gorenjsko domobranstvo) operated in Upper Carniola between 1944 and 1945.
 All three "home guard" units comprised almost exclusively ethnic Slovenes.
-At their peak, they had a combined membership of around 21,000 men, made up of 15,000 in the Province of Ljubljana, 3,500 in the Julian March and 2,500 in Upper Carniola.
 The officers and the language of command were Slovene.